kebbn/shuddle/README.md

 Notable highlights include:

 - Installation instructions and dependencies
-- Foundatational guidelines like branding, colours, typography, and Icons
+- Foundational guidelines like branding, colours, typography, and Icons
 - Component design and code snippets for:
   - (L1) components like buttons and input fields
   - (L2) components like Cards and Navbars